 Well, hello!
 My name is Dee and welcome to Green Smoothie Gourmet where I share whole food plant-based recipes – often desserts and snacks – that are nutritious, easy to prepare, and typically require single-digit familiar ingredients.
 Vegan, dairy-free and gluten-free.

 On this blog, you will find that my recipes are primarily breakfasts, snacks and desserts, with the occasional savory meal recipe as well.
-All my recipes can be eaten by those who eat vegan, vegetarian, dairy-free, and refined-sugar-free, and increasingly gluten-free, and reduced or even no sugar.
+All my recipes can be eaten by those who eat vegan, non-vegan, vegetarian, dairy-free, and refined-sugar-free, and increasingly gluten-free, and reduced or even no sugar.
 And many are friendly for a paleo or Whole30 or keto diet.

 My interest in eating whole foods actually did begin in my college days.
 As a biology/biochem major, I quickly realized the technical health benefits of eating only plant-based foods.
 I even took classes in dietary science (how food impacts the body) and culinary science (the science behind cooking).

 My minor was in immunology so food’s impact on health became very clear to me.
 And then I realized – as I was stuffing a pizza into my face during an all nighter – that I wasn’t eating very well.

 So I bought a blender.
 A refurbished Blendtec, actually.